Tuesday, April 29 | Care Coordination, Interoperability, Legislative/Policy

 Another benefit will be seamless connectivity.
 Other QHINs should integrate with EHRs to facilitate data exchange, acting as a hub that connects your system with other networks, providers and stakeholders.
 The Netsmart QHIN will directly integrate into existing Netsmart EHRs and other vendors' EHRs for a user-friendly experience.

 Next: Not all QHINs are created equal.
-How to choose one that’s right for you
+How to choose the QHIN that’s right for you.

 Ben Rosen is a senior client success manager and business unit owner for the interoperability solution suite at Netsmart.
 With more than a decade of healthcare experience, Ben has led numerous initiatives to integrate healthcare systems and enhance data sharing across the care continuum.
 His dedication to advancing healthcare interoperability drives his active involvement in industry initiatives and standards organizations, where he provides insight for frameworks such as HL7 FHIR, USCDI and others.
 Ben holds a Bachelor of Science in kinesiology from Kansas State University and a Bachelor of Science in nursing degree from the University of Nebraska Medical Center.